-^{60.} Whitney, J.P.
-Cembridge History of English Literature, Chap.
-II, p.
-55. THE BIBLE of Holy Scriptures into the vernacular were made from Anglo-Saxon times onward.
-Beginning with Gaedmon's poetical paraphrase of the origin of the world and the creation of man, they continued through Bede, Aelfric, Paerman and Oswun, the scholars best known.
+The history of the Bible shows that renderings of Holy Scriptures into the vernacular were made from Anglo-Saxon times onward.
+Beginning with Caedmon's poetical paraphrase of the origin of the world and the creation of man, they continued through Bede, Aelfric, Faerman and Oswun, the scholars best known.
 Besides, there were countless other clerics who, in the course of their ministry, often would make and use in sermons or homilies their own translations or glosses of Biblical passages.
-So it is, that in the collections extant of these anonymous works no two are identical.
-And to this common practice Wycliffe himself adhered; he did not quote from the text of the Bible that bears his name but referred directly to the Yulgate.
-(51) The time was ripe for a translation of the Bible into what was now the mother tongue, for the East Midland had emerged triumphant over the other island dislects, while French was becoming more and more an alien tongue.
+So it is, that in the collections extant of these anonymous works no two are identical. and to this common practice Wycliffe himself adhered; he did not quote from the text of the Bible that bears his name but referred directly to the Vulgate.
+(51)

+The time was ripe for a translation of the Bible into what was now the mother tongue, for the East Midland had emerged triumphant over the other island dialects, while French was becoming more and more an alien tongue.
 Wycliffe, Doctor Evangelicus in sooth for his deep love of Scriptures, felt strongly that the Bible should be accessible to all.
 Other countries already had versions in the vernacular; why, said he, should not England have its own?
-To Wycliffe, as ^{51.} ibid.
+To Wycliffe, as inspirer - if perhaps not participator in the great and scholarly work - and to his adjutors belongs the credit for the first complete English translation of Holy Writ, a landmark in the history of England and of its religion, and a worthy forerunner of the still greater Bible of King James.